python/devguide/garbage_collector.rst

       dereferenced directly and the extra information must be stripped off before obtaining the real memory address.
-Special care needs to be taken with functions that directly manipulate the linked lists, as these functions normally asume the pointers inside the lists are in a consistent state.
+Special care needs to be taken with functions that directly manipulate the linked lists, as these functions normally assume the pointers inside the lists are in a consistent state.

 * The ``_gc_prev``` field is normally used as the "previous" pointer to maintain the